 Delicious baked chicken meatballs are made without breadcrumbs.
 The sweet-spicy sauce is optional and wonderful.

 My mother in law introduced me to these tasty meatballs.
 With the exception of turkey meatballs, I almost always make mine with beef (these spicy meatballs are wonderful).
-But she started making chicken meatballs after my father in law was diagnosed with heart disease.
+But she started making these after my father in law was diagnosed with heart disease.

 They’re not as boldly flavored as beef ones.
 But they make up for that with their wonderfully tender and fluffy texture.
 And when you add the sweet-spicy sauce, they are absolutely fabulous.